eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 In our case,

 - If the source is writing to the pipe faster than the sink is reading it, then the pipe buffer will fill up and reach above the buffer threshold.
 If that happens, even if the source is ready, `handler_cb()` on the source will not be invoked, there by ‘blocking’ the source from writing to the pipe.
-- Similarly, if the sink is reading from the pipe faster than the source is writing to it, then, when the pipe becomes empty the `handler_cb()` on the sink will not be invoked even if the sink is ready, there by ‘blocking’ the sink from reading from the pipe
+- Similarly, if the sink is reading from the pipe faster than the source is writing to it, then, when the pipe becomes empty, the `handler_cb()` on the sink will not be invoked even if the sink is ready, thereby ‘blocking’ the sink from reading from the pipe

 ### Isolation of Logic